 Similarly, in Science I was influenced by the children's lack of excitement towards my teaching of what should be an exciting subject.
 I knew that many of the children were fascinated by finding out things, by enormous insects and magnets and I wanted to tap into that, to help each of them to discover a passion for something that they would really like to learn more about.
 How could I help them?
-I went on a course to enthuse me then in the classroom I started to use a TASC wheel and Jigsaw of learning (see Appendix 2) approach to planning investigations with the children.
+I went on a course to enthuse me then in the classroom I started to use a TASC wheel (Wallace, 2000) approach to planning investigations with the children.
 I began to use a floorbook to record some of their questions & learning and we recorded comments with annotated photographs.
 This took much pressure off written recording by the children in their books but more importantly made space for them to talk, think out loud, to listen to each other and for me to listen to them to help me to know how to help them next.
-Once again, the children responded with enthusiasm.
+The children responded with enthusiasm.
 The collaborative nature of the tasks enabled them to learn key skills of communication, leadership, listening and taking turns as well as learning Science skills & facts.
-I have explained ... how I tried to achieve this (Singh-Punia, R. 2009,) and in terms of ... why (Singh-Punia, R. 2009) I wanted to do it, to improve my practice as a teacher I like this explanation, but would include Science in it too:
+I have explained ... how ...
+I tried to achieve this and in terms of ... why..?
+(Singh-Punia, 2009), I knew that I wanted to improve my practice as an educator.
+I also like the following suggestion, but would include Science in it too:

 Reading, writing and arithmetic are important only if they serve to make our children more human.
-(Ginott, H. 1972, p.317)
+(Ginott, 1972, p.317)